AndreasZachariae/semantic_hierarchical_graph/README.md

 Smoothing

-- [ ] Find shortcuts in the graph but not through largest rectangle
+- [-] Find shortcuts in the graph but not through largest rectangle
+- [ ] Implement deterministic smoothing by bechthold and glavina

 Make 3 levels of connectivity: